 Okay.
 I wasn't sure if I should post this one because it's so, so basic and the name doesn't sound very appealing.
 Maybe calling it "rustic" adds a bit of charm?
 But believe me when I say it's good and you'll like it if you like bacon.
-Paul was very skeptical when I told him what I was making for dinner, but he took one bite and said, "I'm in love!" (and he actually told me to post that).
+My husband was very skeptical when I told him what I was making for dinner, but he took one bite and said, "I'm in love!" (and he actually told me to post that).
 It's kind of southernish-Germanish-stir fryish and goes great with steamed rice (either served on the side or with the cabbage on top) or egg noodles, and applesauce.
 I'm sure it would be good with soda bread, too!
 The recipe is also extremely versatile.
 You can use pretty much any size cabbage, whatever amount of onions you have, and just add sugar, salt, and pepper to taste.

 Sauteed Cabbage with Bacon and Onions

 1/2 large onion, halved and sliced into half rings

 1 small green cabbage, quartered, cored, and cut into 1 inch slices (mine was 1.25 lb)